PDawatanga/Student-Management-System/README.md

 ## Project Description

-This project is a student management system made using Java for the Advanced Programming Concepts module.
+A Java-based student management system was developed for the Advanced Programming Concepts module.

 ## Features